 The MW Examination

 The Masters of Wine Examination was first held in 1953 and has been set every year since.
-It is accepted to be the hardest test of knowledge and ability in the world of wine.
 It is designed to test the breadth and depth of a candidate's theoretical knowledge and practical skills in the art, science and business of wine.
 The standard of the exam remains as rigorous today as it was in 1953, when only six out of the 21 candidates passed.
 Each year the questions are set by a panel of MWs and marked by MWs and leading figures in the world of wine.

 Structure of the Exam